raodevendrasingh/voltx/README.md

 ## License

 This project is completely free and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+While attribution is not required under the MIT license, it’s always appreciated if you credit the original developer.

+## Support

+If you like this project, consider starring the repo to show your support.
+It helps more than you think!